Cheapest petrol in town - Queues outside Auckland petrol stations ahead of fuel tax

 A staffer said: "It's not too busy.
 It's a bit cold at the moment so we might start seeing more people this afternoon.''

-The Mobil on Great South Rd, in Manurewa, said before 11am that they were "very busy'' while the one in Otara reported a quiet morning at the pumps.
+The Mobil on Great South Rd, in Manurewa, said before 11am that they were "very busy'' while the Mobil in Ōtara reported a quiet morning at the pumps.

-Meanwhile, at the Gull station in Swanson, in West Auckland, a worker said its speed lane was getting really busy and people were queuing up for the slight discount on there.
+Meanwhile, at the Gull station in Swanson, in West Auckland, a worker said its speed lane was getting really busy and people were queuing up for the slight discount.

-The Pak'nSave on Lincoln Rd, in Henderson, had a $2.09 Regular 91 price today - slightly more expensive than the $2.06 price going at the BP in Birkenhead, North Shore.
+The Pak'nSave on Lincoln Rd, in Henderson, had a price of $2.09 on Regular 91 today - slightly more expensive than the $2.06 at the BP in Birkenhead, North Shore.

 And if you are in and around downtown Auckland, you will be faced with some of the city's most if not the most expensive prices for gas.